felangel/bloc/docs/coreconcepts.md

 Future<void> main() async {
   final bloc = CounterBloc();
   print(bloc.state); // 0
-  bloc.add(CounterEvent.increment);
+  bloc.add(CounterIncremented());
   await Future.delayed(Duration.zero);
   print(bloc.state); // 1
   await bloc.close();
 }
 ```

 In the above snippet, we start by creating an instance of the `CounterBloc`.
 We then print the current state of the `Bloc` which is the initial state (since no new states have been emitted yet).
-Next, we add the increment event to trigger a state change.
+Next, we add the `CounterIncremented` event to trigger a state change.
 Finally, we print the state of the `Bloc` again which went from 0 to 1 and close the `Bloc` to close the internal state stream.

-?> **Note**: `await Future.delayed(Duration.zero)` is added to ensure we wait for the next event-loop iteration (allowing `mapEventToState` to process the increment event).
+?> **Note**: `await Future.delayed(Duration.zero)` is added to ensure we wait for the next event-loop iteration (allowing the `EventHandler` to process the event).

 #### Stream Usage